jackstenglein/chess-dojo-scheduler/backend/README.md

 wixApiKey: ''
 ```

-1. Run `sls deploy --stage simple`.
+1. Run `serverless deploy --stage simple`.

 ## Important Files/Directories

 ### serverless.yml

 This file contains all the API endpoints and the other AWS resources.
-These resources are deployed through CloudFormation using the `sls deploy` command.
+These resources are deployed through CloudFormation using the `serverless deploy` command.

 ### api